uliw/esbmtk/docs/manual/manual.rst

 2.1.4 Model processes
 ^^^^^^^^^^^^^^^^^^^^^

 For many models, processes can mapped as the transfer of mass from one box to the next.
 Within the ESBMTK framework this is accomplished through the ``Connection`` class.
-To connect the a weathering flux from the source object (M.w) to the surface ocean (M.sb) we declare a connection instance describing this relationship as follows:
+To connect the a weathering flux from the source object (M.w) to the surface ocean (M.S\ :sub:`b`\) we declare a connection instance describing this relationship as follows:

 .. code:: ipython

     Connection(
         source=M.weathering,  # source of flux
-        sink=M.sb,  # target of flux
+        sink=M.S_b,  # target of flux
         rate=F_w,  # rate of flux
         id="river",  # connection id
+        ctype="regular",
     )

 Unless the=register= keyword is given, connections will be automatically registered withe the parent of the source, i.e., the model ``M``.
 Unless explicitly given through the ``name`` keyword, connection names will be automatically constructed from the names of the source and sink instances.
 However, it is a good habit to provide the ``id`` keyword to keep connections separate in cases where two reservoir instances share more than one connection.
 The list of all connection instances can be obtained from the model object (see below).